 MTSA students may have the opportunity to participate in mission trips at locations outside the United States.
 The missions program at MTSA helps to fulfill the mission statement of the school.
 MTSA will accommodate scheduling for a limited number of students to take part in the MTSA sponsored mission trips.
 Currently MTSA does not provide financial support to students or faculty for their participation.
 All participation is voluntary.
-Students may be allowed to participate in mission trips not sponsored by the MTSA mission program.
-Please refer to policy below.
+Students may be allowed to participate in mission trips not sponsored by the MTSA mission program during semesters six (6) and nine (9).